 Open up the Layers panel.
 Select the camera layer.
 Next, click the icon at the top-right of the panel and select the Release to Layers (Sequence) option.

 This will put each individual shape into its own layer.
-After, select all the layers and drag them outside of the layer they are all in.
+After, select all the layers and drag them outside of the layer they’re all in.
 That empty layer can then be deleted.

 Go through all the layers and rename them so you know which shape the layer contains.
-It may take a while, but it will save you time once you get into After Effects.
+It may take a while, but you’ll have a much better understanding of what things are once you’re working in After Effects.

 That’s pretty much it.
 Simple, right?
 We’re now ready to bring the Illustrator file into After Effects.